bento-platform/Bento-Charts/README.md

 ## Release procedure

-A commit on master will trigger a build and release of the package to the npm Registry, no need to manually create tags thanks to semantic-release.
+A commit on the `main` branch will trigger a build and release of the package to the npm Registry, no need to manually create tags thanks to semantic-release.

+Please follow the instructions bellow when writing your commits.

 ### Semantic release
 Bento-Charts adheres to the [semver](https://semver.org/) versioning convention (Semantic Versioning).
 This repository uses the